rapid7/insightconnect-plugins/rest/help.md

 # Description

-[REST](https://en.wikipedia.org/wiki/Representational_state_transfer), or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
+[HTTP Request](https://en.wikipedia.org/wiki/Representational_state_transfer), or Representational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
 This plugin makes a DELETE, GET, PATCH, POST, or PUT request to the provided URI.

 # Key Features